 In December 2011, Emory University officially celebrated its 175th anniversary by naming its 175 leading “history makers.”
 One of the 175, we were thrilled to learn, was Miss Kitty/Catherine Boyd herself.
 The Caldwell sisters were brought down to Emory and Darcel was given a university medal in remembrance of her ancestral mother.
 At the award luncheon, a white great grandson of Bishop Andrew warmly greeted Darcel.
 He explained he’d been reading my book.
 “You know,” he said with a smile, “We might be cousins!”

 Earlier that Fall, on Sunday, October 23, the Oxford City Council moved to honor the family as well, commissioning a headstone that used the full appellation of Catherine “Miss Kitty” Andrew Boyd, and performing a beautiful multiracial dedication ceremony in the heart of the long-contested cemetery.
 Darcel and Cynthia were joined by Emory and Oxford city officials and by many other local whites and African Americans in a joyous celebration of reflection and reconciliation.
-One week after the dedication of the MLK memorial in Washington D.C., this grassroots dedication, in a small town Georgia cemetery signaled in a quiet way that for all the great work that remains to be done, our nation is taking significant steps towards healing the vast wounds of slavery and its legacies.
+One week after the dedication of the Dr. Martin Luther King Memorial in Washington D.C., this grassroots dedication, in a small town Georgia cemetery signaled in a quiet way that for all the great work that remains to be done, our nation is taking significant steps towards healing the vast wounds of slavery and its legacies.